LuisLorenz/tic-tac-toe/README.md

         - symbole: 'x'
         - assigned player: 'user'
 - [x] debug: random player can exchange filled spots

+## v3
 - [ ] implement AI user
+    - somehow the AI needs to make a imagned move
+    - the AI needs to give each move a value
+    - as a result it chooses the best move

+    Understand the Game:
+        Make sure you fully understand the rules and mechanics of Tic-Tac-Toe.

+    Game Representation:
+        Decide how you will represent the game board in your code.
+A 2D array is a common choice.

+    Move Generation:
+        Write a function to generate all possible moves from a given board state.

+    Evaluation Function:
+        Create a function to evaluate the board state.
+This function should return a score based on whether the board is a win, loss, or draw for the AI.

+    Minimax Algorithm:
+        Implement the Minimax algorithm.
+This algorithm will recursively evaluate all possible moves and choose the one that maximizes the AI's chances of winning.

+    Optimization:
+        Consider adding alpha-beta pruning to your Minimax algorithm to improve its efficiency.

 - [ ]
 - [ ]
 - [ ]